symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

 #############

 - Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
-- NEM2-SDK or CLI
-- A text editor or IDE
-- An account with XEM
+- Have one :ref:`account with cat.currency <setup-getting-a-test-account>`

 **********
 Background